6 creative ways that charities are using contactless

 Marks and Spencer stores throughout London ran a campaign in support of nationwide charity Breast Cancer Now.
 The stores worked with partners to offer shoppers a way of making contactless donations towards the cause whilst browsing in stores or at the checkout section when finishing their shopping experience.
 The contactless devices were used in multiple ways to maximise donations.
 The first way was through custom built stands, created by The Creative Place.
 The stands were able to hold the device and provide stationary points for shoppers to go to, allowing regular customers to know where to find donation points.
 The second use of the devices were store staff using them as portable hand-held devices, giving those just browsing an opportunity to give a donation.

 If these examples have your creative juices flowing, then contact our partners at LibertyPay.
-Their Contactless Donation Boxes seamlessly intergrate with your JustGiving account and they can talk you through all of the fun and unique ways that your charity can create a contactless giving experience within your current supporter journey.
+Their contactless devices seamlessly intergrate with your JustGiving account and they can talk you through all of the fun and unique ways that your charity can create a contactless giving experience within your current supporter journey.

 Get inspiration in your inbox!

 Don’t miss out on digital fundraising tips, tools and trends.